-In this blog I will give you a quick general level overview of what is Cisco Expressway.
-I will cover basic fundamentals on it’s purpose and how it works.
-Cisco Jabber is a popular software based communication platform used in conjunction with CUCM (Cisco Unified Communications Manager).
+In this article, I will give you a quick general level overview of what is Cisco Expressway.
+I will cover basic fundamentals on its purpose and how it works.
+Cisco Jabber is a popular software-based communication platform used in conjunction with CUCM (Cisco Unified Communications Manager).
 You can use the Cisco Jabber program to place calls from your computer, instant messaging and see peoples presence information.
 Jabber is a popular collaboration solution and easily implemented internally on a corporate network.
-When the Cisco UCM server is located inside of your organisations network protected by a firewall there is a level of complexity to allow Jabber to connect.
+When the Cisco UCM server is located inside of your organisation’s network protected by a firewall there is a level of complexity to allow Jabber to connect.
 This is where you would look at implementing Cisco Expressway.

 Expresway Setup Overview

 From my experience, I found the most important implementation item when setting up Cisco Expressway is correctly configuring your DNS and SRV records.
-This will allow the remote device to successfully register with your Cisco Call Manger is your internal and external DNS and SRV records.
+This will allow the remote device to successfully register with your Cisco Call Manager in your internal and external DNS and SRV records.
 You will need SRV records or a service locator record to help locate call manager services of a system.
-In this instance we are locating the service of the Cisco Call Manager.
+In this instance, we are locating the service of the Cisco Call Manager.
 By doing this will ensure that your external device knows the external SRV record of your Expressway E server.

-Cisco expressway is a great tool to allow your users to stay connected via Jabber regardless whether they are on your internal or external to your network.
-Hopefully this quick overview gives you a quick understanding on how Cisco expressway operates how the firewall traversal technique will work to allow Jabber clients to connect via internally and externally.
+Cisco expressway is a great tool to allow your users to stay connected via Jabber regardless of whether they are on your internal or external to your network.
+Hopefully, this quick overview gives you a quick understanding of how Cisco expressway operates how the firewall traversal technique will work to allow Jabber clients to connect internally and externally.